wso2/docs-ballerina-integrator/en/docs/get-started/quick-start-guide.md

 5. Click on the ✔️ sign in front of the `Kola` profile to select the profile.
    <a href="{{base_path}}/assets/img/get-started/create-profile.gif"><img src="{{base_path}}/assets/img/get-started/create-profile.gif" alt="Create Profile" width="70%"></a>

+!!! info "Profile"
+    To learn more about profiles, see [Visual Studio Code Profiles](https://code.visualstudio.com/docs/editor/profiles).

 ### Step 3: Install the Kola extension.
 1. Go to the Extensions view by clicking on the extension icon on the sidebar or pressing `Ctrl + Shift + X` on Windows and Linux, or `shift + ⌘ + X` on a Mac.
 2. Search for `Kola` in the Extensions view search box.